yvesguillo/llm-serve/README.md

 ## Roadmap & Crazy Ideas

-- Future plans: add a custom UI container to preload models and expose Ollama’s CLI via web
+- Add a custom UI container to preload models and expose Ollama’s CLI via web
+- Make it safe for remote use

 Got ideas?
 Spot a bug?
 Wanna make this thing even cooler?
 Open an issue or shoot a PR — we’d love to hear from you!